The Convention on the Manipulation of Sports Competitions (the Macolin Convention)

 PARTICIPANTS (under invitation only)

-Other countries willing to take part in the Conference are also encouraged to express their interest to the Secretariat before 15 August 2018 in order to set up their list of participants who will receive official invitations.
+Other countries are greatly encouraged also to take part in the Conference.
+National actors should express their interest to the Secretariat as soon as possible in order to receive official invitations.

 Australia, Belgium, Bulgaria, Cyprus, Denmark, Finland, France, Georgia, Germany, Hungary, Italy, Latvia, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, Ukraine, United Kingdom.